 - Neuropsychological evaluation for patients with movement disorders;

 - Bimonthly comprehensive movement disorders team meetings when we discuss individual treatment care plan for our patients;

 - Monthly comprehensive interdisciplinary clinic for patients with Parkinson’s disease.

 We hope you find this website helpful in your health and medical care decisions.
-Please contact us with any questions or to request an appointment.
+Please contact our administrative office with any questions or to request an appointment.